 Cut strips of brown paper or cardstock and soak them in the mixture.
 Once the strips are thoroughly coated, hang them in areas where flies are commonly seen.

 The sticky surface of the paper traps flies when they land on it.
 This method is not only simple but also cost-effective.
-However, it’s important to replace the paper regularly to maintain its effectiveness.
+Replace the paper regularly for best results.

 Frequently Asked Questions About Homemade Fly Trap